Wildwood Falls

 Wildwood Falls, also known as Row River Falls, is a waterfall located in Lane County, in the U.S. state of Oregon.
 A day or annual pass is required from Lanecounty.org.
 Don't expect to get cell service here.

-It is also known as Lassels D Stewart County Park on Google Earth.
+It has 2 sites on both sides of the falls, Lassels D Stewart Country Park on Row River Rd and Wildwood falls on Bryce Creek.

+The Lassels D Stewart side offers gradual trails, available parking, and a more open space.

+The Wildwood side offers cliff-jumping in warm seasons, two rougher trails down the falls, and farther away from the fall a steep trail which follows the creek bed back to the falls.
+Often good rock hounding has been noted as the other side contains little to no rocks.

 Trail

 Wildwood Falls totals 15 ft fall in a wide cascade and is the centerpiece attraction of the Wildwood Falls trailhead and Recreation Site.
 A foot trail loops out and back for a total of approximately 2.3 mi starting near Culp Creek, Oregon.